allyporwal/where-in-the-world-javascript/README.md

 ### Skeleton

-The wireframe for the app was done in Balsamiq:
+The wireframe for the app was done in Balsamiq and there are some subtle differences between the sketches and the finished app:

 1. Pre-game wireframe